ad-freiburg/elevant/docs/mapping_files.md

       {'Gandalf': 321, 'Gandalf (musician)': 2, 'Gandalf Alfgeirsson': 2, 'Gandalf (American band)': 5, 'Gandalf (Norse mythology)': 1, 'Gandalf (Finnish band)': 4, 'Gandalf (mythology)': 1, 'Gandalf (new age)': 1, 'Gandalf the Grey': 1}

-* **`redirects.pkl`**: Pickled Python dictionary that maps redirect page titles to their corresponding redirect target. *This file will be removed if you run the `make cleanup` command, since it has been transformed into a database for faster retrieval.* Redirects are extracted from the entire Wikipedia dump.
+* **`redirects.pkl`**: Pickled Python dictionary that maps redirect page titles to their corresponding redirect target. *This file is an intermediate file used only to generate a Python database and is therefore not contained in the downloaded files.
+If you generate the Wikipedia mappings yourself, this file will be removed if you run the `make cleanup` command.* Redirects are extracted from the entire Wikipedia dump.
 Example dictionary entry:

       >>> redirects["Barack H. Obama"]
       'Barack Obama'